P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.

 If your proposal, suggestion or improvement does not relate to the above list of tasks before submitting it make sure it is:
-1. really needed by the majority of ccxt users
+1. really needed by the majority of bw users
 2. designed to be a general-purpose solution, not hardcoded for your specific needs
 3. done in a generalized way compatible with all exchanges (not exchange-specific)
 4. portable (available in all supported languages)